Edward Samuel Ritchie: Inventions and Innovations

-Epilogue
+Death

 Following Ritchie’s death in 1895, his sons transferred the scientific instruments to the L. E. Knott Apparatus Co., while retaining the nautical instrument line.
 The firm was incorporated as E.S.
 Ritchie & Sons, Inc. in 1939, and continues operations to the present day.
 It is now located in Pembroke, Massachusetts, and known as Ritchie Navigation.

 Museum Displays

 A model of Ritchie's first liquid-filled compass in the collections of the Science Museum (London).

-Honours
+Honors

 Ritchie Rock in Antarctica is named after Edward Samuel Ritchie.